Danc2050/Ideas/Ideas.md

 - Send hostname, $USER, etc. of machine (hint: use Teal Dulcet's script), so I know what machine finished and possibly use details about the process (e.g., name of program, PID, etc.) so I know what process finished and even could maybe grab exitcode to see if it exited succesfully and forward these details to me.

 - Could be a simple pipe where the program can be started through a BASH command that is globally recognized in the `.bashrc` file.

+# GraphQL -- Keep it on the server side
+Is the GraphQL only on client side?
+It makes more sense to have it on the server side because this reduces network traffic and bits over the wire.
+It is the same computation time on the server side.